Wrongful Death Lawyers in West Virginia Get Justice for Families

 What is the Statute of Limitations on Wrongful Death Lawsuits in West Virginia?

-In West Virginia, the deadline for filing a wrongful death claim is two years from the date of death.
+In West Virginia, the deadline for filing a wrongful death claim is one year from the date of death.
 If you try to file your claim even one day after the deadline has passed, your claim will be dismissed outright and you will be barred from ever bringing it again.

 There are a few exceptions to the general rule: